AbdouDia/test/README.md

 # Manager Hotel Software
-Development of a management software for the Ufuck Hotel.
+Development of a management software for the Ma Hotel.
 It will allow hotel employees to manage the reservation of rooms, restaurants, swimming pool, conference room, etc.

 ## Features
 See [specifications](cahier-de-charge.pdf)